stevenxxiu/dist_rep_sent_doc/readme.md

     java -cp stanford-corenlp-3.7.0.jar edu.stanford.nlp.sentiment.ReadSentimentDataset -numClasses 5 -inputDir ../data/_input/stanford_sentiment_treebank  -outputDir ../data/class_5/stanford_sentiment_treebank

 ## Unclear parts of the paper:
-The model itself is very confusing, the diagram shows prediction of the next word given previous words, but the paper also says that the only formal change from the previous paper is the addition of the paragraph vector, however the previous paper predicts the center word given surrounding words.
+The model itself is very confusing, the diagram shows prediction of the next word given previous words, but the paper also says that the only formal change from the `word2vec` paper is the addition of the paragraph vector, however the `word2vec` paper predicts the center word given surrounding words.

 The random initializations of the word embedding and softmax weights are not specified.

-Hierarchical softmax usually has a bias, it is not described `Distributed representations of words and phrases and their compositionality` paper, but there is no bias in the previous paper, so we suppose this.
+Hierarchical softmax usually has a bias, it is not described in the `word2vec` paper, but there is no bias in the `word2vec` paper, so we suppose this.

 The learning rate/gradient descent method is not specified.
 The objective is not specified, although from the previous word embeddings paragraph it is probably to maximize the average log probability.
 Training and inference learning rates can be quite different.